 This savory egg paleo breakfast casserole is the perfect way to start the day.
 It is jam-packed full of tasty vegetables and crispy bits of bacon.

 If you end up with leftovers, then they can be stored in the fridge for a few days.
-Keep in mind egg doesn’t reheat that great but still makes for quick and easy fulfilling meal for later on.
-Personally, I would avoid freezing it altogether as it’s likely to go a weird texture and taste once reheated.
+In my opinion, the egg doesn’t reheat that great but still makes for an easy fulfilling meal later on.

-If you want to see how to do this tasty, easy breakfast casserole, then be sure to check out the video below.
-It goes through all the steps to making this delicious paleo friendly breakfast dish.
+If you want to see how to make this breakfast casserole, then be sure to check out the video below.
+It goes through all the steps to making this delicious paleo-friendly breakfast dish.

 Paleo Breakfast Casserole Recipe